 If you are a limited company shareholder, you may have extra tax to pay on dividends you receive during the 2019/20 tax year.
 Use our dividend calculator to work out your tax liability.

-We will update our popular calculator tool over the next few weeks.
-In the meantime, please feel free to use this embedded Excel Online spreadsheet.
-Simply click on the yellow boxes to enter your planned salary and dividend figures for the 19/20 tax year, which starts on 6th April.
+Simply click on the yellow boxes to enter your planned salary and dividend figures for the 19/20 tax year, which started on 6th April.

 Please check below for some important notes.

 Protect your family, and save tax with Relevant Life Cover – your ltd company pays the premiums.

 - To keep the calculator as simple as possible, you cannot add any additional sources of income (e.g. rental or savings).
 Talk to your accountant if you need a more complex calculation.
 You can compare 40+ specialist accountants right here.